 You know what I love?
 Summer.
 I think summer is just buckets of fun because everything about it represents P-A-R-T-Y. The days are longer, and the sun stays up for hours on end.
 The heat from the sun can be washed away with a simple splash in the pool or water.
 The warm weather encourages you to go outside and take advantage of the season, because when winter comes, you’ll be stuck indoors.

 Fourth of July is coming up, and if you’re celebrating Independence Day, chances are you’re attending a get together.
 And chances are that at said get together, there will be food – probably even a grill out.

 “What side dish are you bringing?”
 Aunt Mae will ask.
-You can reply with, “This amazing and delicious salad that this this really cool chick created.”
+You can reply with, “This bomb ass pasta salad that this dope ass chick created.”

 Jk.
 Don’t do that.
-It’s my sad attempt at humor… but DO bring this pasta salad.
-Talk up how healthy this dish is, and how much flavor it holds.
+DO bring this pasta salad, but leave off the expletives.
+You can instead talk up how healthy this dish is, AND how much flavor it holds.
 My secret (which is not so secret now) to this recipe is the Zoe’s Greek Dressing.
 HOLY MOLY, it’s mouth-watering.
-If you have never been to a Zoe’s or there’s not one near you, their dressing is simply olive oil, red wine vinegar, and a mixture of oregano, salt, and pepper.
+If you have never been to a Zoe’s or there’s not one near you, their dressing is simply olive oil, red wine vinegar, and a mixture of seasonings.